brownerd/brownerd.github.io/_drafts/js-terms-and-definitions.md

 ---

 ## Predicate

+a predicate is a test function. it test items for true or false and returns the items that pass the test.

 A predicate is a function that accepts an item in the array, and returns a boolean indicating whether the item should be retained in the new array. ( - Jafar, Front End Masters Asynchronous JS lecture )

 ---